Key takeaways

 Overview

 Cursor is the dominant AI IDE — a VS Code fork with integrated AI capabilities from tab completion to fully autonomous agents.
-The company recently acquired Graphite for code review, signaling expansion beyond code generation.
-With NVIDIA and Salesforce deployments, Cursor has proven enterprise-grade quality.
+April 2026: Cursor shipped its biggest release in years — Cursor 3.0 (Apr 2) with a completely redesigned interface, Composer 2 (Mar 19) with their own multi-agent model, Self-hosted Cloud Agents (Mar 25), and BugBot for automated PR review.
+The company previously acquired Graphite for code review.
+With NVIDIA and Salesforce deployments, Cursor is eating the IDE market and expanding up the stack.

 Strengths